fenago/Grokking-Deep-Learning/Lab_10.md

 Before moving on, I want to first acknowledge that even if it feels like a bit of a stretch or a heavy lift to think about gradients flowing over a graphical structure, this is nothing new compared to what you’ve already been working with.
-In the previous chapter on RNNs, you forward propagated in one direction and then back propagated across a (virtual graph) of activations.
+In the previous lab on RNNs, you forward propagated in one direction and then back propagated across a (virtual graph) of activations.